cvs-health/android-compose-accessibility-techniques/doc/components/SliderAndRangeSliderControls.md

 ----

-© Copyright 2024 CVS Health and/or one of its affiliates.
-All rights reserved.
+Copyright 2024 CVS Health and/or one of its affiliates

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.